marcopennekamp/lore/spec/structs-traits-entities.md

 ##### Component Type Restrictions

-The freedom with which we allow subtyping of component types has a few **implications**.
+The freedom with which we allow **subtyping of component types** has a few implications.
 Say we have an entity type `E & C2` with `C1 < C2 < C3`.
 We could assign a value of either `C1` or `C2` to the entity.
 This already leads to a problem when we consider the compilation process:

 ```
 struct E1 { component C1 }